bcgov/entity/docs/Way of Working/Operations-Processes.md

 **Ask/ Question**
 * we need one more person to be in the Emails: John Lane (he would make sure that the issue gets fixed)
 * where is Steven, and what is his role?
+* For Future??? - Richard will ask if Ops can use RocketChat to post the issue